How do I know if I’m covered by USERRA?

 Discrimination comes in many forms, from making derogatory comments about one’s uniformed service to being denied promotion due to services.
-For more information on What qualifies as discrimination, looking into the United States Department of Labor’s website on USERRA regulations.
+For more information on What qualifies as discrimination, look into the United States Department of Labor’s website on USERRA regulations.

 In the case of a discrimination lawsuit, who has the burden of proof?

-Servicemembers receive derogatory comments or denial of employment is due to their uniformed service regularly.
+Servicemembers receive derogatory comments or denial of employment due to their uniformed service regularly.
 It is up to the employer to provide proof that their actions were rational and not related to the servicemember’s history.